detroitledger/detroitledger/README.md

 `gulp watch-sans-test` to recompile without tests on file change

-`gulp deploy` to copy files to our live container (you need access, obviously!)

 ## Prerender

 We use a little proxy server to pre-render pages for SEO.